pexley-math/oeis-A395334/README.md

 thin, tree-like, and holey shapes whose every cell keeps an exposed edge.
 Neither a(n) nor c(n) appears in the OEIS.

+A390515 is a related but distinct family: the free polyominoes in which every cell carries one specified, oriented chipped edge that cannot connect, where two chipped edges may meet as long as the shape stays connected through the unchipped edges.
+It is not the complement c(n).
+There a missing neighbor is an unmarked structural property of the shape; in A390515 the chipped edge is a labeled, oriented feature of each cell, so the two count different things.

+## Companion sequences

+The same question on the other two regular lattices gives a matching pair.
+A395331 counts the polyiamonds with a saturated cell on the triangular lattice, where a cell has three edge-neighbors and four cells already suffice.
+A395552 counts the polyhexes on the hexagonal lattice, where a cell has six edge-neighbors, so a saturated cell needs seven cells and first appears later.
+The three sequences share one definition read on three lattices, and the proportion of saturated shapes rises fastest on the triangular lattice and slowest on the hexagonal one.

 ## The values

 **Result.** The number of free polyominoes of n cells that contain a saturated